Skip to main content

 • Every puzzle plays interactively against Stockfish at your chosen level, not a stored line.
 A sloppy reply gets punished the way it would in a real game.

-• Non-perfect moves can still solve the objective.
+• You don’t need the engine’s top move.
 Hold the advantage through the continuation and the puzzle counts as solved.
-You’re training realistic decisions, not memorising the single engine top move.
+You’re training realistic decisions, not memorising lines.

 • Every solved puzzle ends with a Coach's Note explaining the idea, rather than just a correct/incorrect check.

-• Link your Chess.com or Lichess account and ClutchChess will analyse your last two months of rated games to surface exactly where you crack under the clock, then recommend drills targeting that weakness.
+• Link your Chess.com or Lichess account and ClutchChess analyses your last two months of rated games to find where you crack under the clock, then recommends drills for it.

 How the clock works